laiba1025/CSharp_OOP/EndTerm/Parliament/README.md

 congressman has not voted and it does not count into the final result.

 #### Sample input:
-<br> John Smith Jane Smith Damien Stayne Johannes Hartl
+John Smith Jane Smith Damien Stayne Johannes Hartl
 <br> Normal NORM12 2022.01.34 abst abst yes abst
 <br> Constitutional ABC123 2022.02.01 yes yes no yes
 <br> Cardinal ABC124 2022.02.02 yes abst no yes